 Smaller, less complex projects might be better off with a less complex finishing process if you’re worried about cost.
 However, you can always talk to the vendor about their pricing and services if that is a concern.

 Not every vendor will use the same powder manufacturer, booth, spray tools, etc. — this can affect the range of colors that they offer and the size of the products they can service.

-Not every vendor can take on very large or very small projects – what kind of production volume are you looking at?
+Not every vendor can take on very large or very small projects, so keep in mind what kind of production volume you’re looking at.

-Powder coating is a fantastic alternative to paint, plating, and other finishes.
-It’s quite cost effective, durable, safe, and environmentally friendly.
+Powder coating is a fantastic alternative to conventional paint, plating, and other finishes.
+It’s quite cost-effective, durable, safe, and environmentally friendly.

 If you’re currently using wet paint as your finish, consider switching to powder coating to receive all of the benefits.
 Of course, there are other metal finishing options out there too: